jonathansick/sitelle_notes/README.md

 NUV performance requires v. flat optics under gravity and temperature changes (servo control very important).

 Mirror vibration -> path length changes (breathing) -> hurts modulation efficiency.
 Any tilt can also hurt.
 Need 0.5 µrad tilt maximum.

+Design weight started at a tonne!
+Now 400 kg.
+Carbon fibre is used to build the instrument chassis!
+Cool stuff.

+## SITELLE at CFHT (Daniel Devost)

+It records fringes!
+Records many images that need to be indexed in a DB (probably WIRCam-style in data volume).
+Great datareduction is critical for getting high-impact papers out quickly.

+Pipelines need to be scalable and reliable.
+A CFHT astronomer validates products.
+A *realtime* version is required for QSO observers.

+Suggestions for algorithm testing and integration are welcome! (*nb.* I can vouch for this with WIRCAM).

+E.g. MegaCam was originally designed for point source photometry.
+New Elixir-LSB mode added (there's a new SNR model for ELSB; need to talk about this with JCC).
+With WIRCam, a staring mode was added.

+### ORBS Pipeline (Martin)

+This pipeline will be integrated almost entirely into the system.
+Just needs to add a RT variant.
+Funding for Martin to work on-site for a year to champion the pipeline (much like JCC's role).

+Possibility of providing PIs with analysis tools!
+E.g. a DS9 SITELLE (already DS9 variants for MegaCam and WIRCam exist for real-time interactive analysis).

+### Science Verification Program (Glenn Morrison)

+- 10--15 nights of science verification (SV) observations.
+This data will end up in the CFHT archive; public two months after SV ends.
+Starts after 3 month engineering verification phase.
+- Need to develop/test PH2 and exposure time/planning tools for SITELLE observers.
+- CFHT's power is in partial observing groups (i.e., can pick up observations from one night to next; currently a 36 hr window is possible.)
+- Test sensitivity goals: 4 hr: 5 sigma flux: 4E-17 erg/s/cm2
+- Non-sidereal guiding? e.g. comet physics
+- Tests for PSF variations/distortions
+- Data cube alignment?
+SpIOMME uses stars to re-align the datacube?
+Might be possible to get away without this if fluxure is solved in ORBS.
+- Binning modes: 1, 2, 4
+- Max datacube size is 1088 slices (this might be a limitation of overheads in high-res UV observations; want to restrict OBs over

+Possible targets for SV:

+- Comet. *Some timely bright comets are coming.*
+- PN in elliptical galaxies
+- Ly alpha in a COSMOS field
+- Bright HII regions split over two needs to test partial OG observing

+**Issues**: Can we do something like SCAMP astrometry for SITELLE?